Fisher School of Accounting

-The Fisher School of Accounting is the accounting school at the University of Florida.
+The Fisher School of Accounting is a department-level school within the Warrington College of Business at the University of Florida.

 History

 In 1977, the School of Accounting was established by the Florida Board of Regents as a separate school within the Warrington College of Business, and was endowed in 1985 by Frederick Fisher.
 Dr. John Simmons was the founding Director of the Fisher School.
 The School first conferred degrees in accounting in December 1978 although accounting has existed as a program in some form since 1928.

 Rankings

-According to the 2020 US News Rankings, The Fisher School of Accounting's undergraduate accounting program was ranked 11th overall nationally amongst private and public universities and the graduate program was ranked 17th overall.
-The School publishes the Journal of Accounting Literature and is home to the International Accounting and Auditing Center.
+According to the 2025 US News Rankings, The Fisher School of Accounting's undergraduate and graduate accounting programs were ranked 5th and 6th among public universities.
+The School founded the Journal of Accounting Literature with Rashad Abdel-khalik and is home to the International Accounting and Auditing Center.
 Fisher School of Accounting graduates' pass rate on the Certified Public Accountant (CPA) exam has been traditionally nearly twice as high as the national average.

-In 2017, first-time candidates from The Fisher School held an overall passing rate of 80% on all four parts of the CPA exam, ranking them 8th in the nation out of 264 peer institutions for overall passing rate.
+In 2023, The Fisher School held an overall passing rate of 81.3% on all four parts of the CPA exam, ranking them 6th in the nation out of 264 institutions for overall passing rate.